 Best use: Entry-level hammock camping, budget-friendly hammock shelter

 The hammock shape is more traditional, meaning it’s harder to lay flat.
-But some people don’t mind doing the banana bend during the night, and find it quite comfortable.
+But some people don’t mind doing the banana bend and find it quite comfortable.
 It’s a long hammock, meaning that it can fit even the burliest of campers.
 If you’re just beginning to explore hammock camping and aren’t looking to make a huge investment, this hammock is the hammock for you.

-Hennessy Hammock Explorer
+Hennessy Hammock Explorer Deluxe

 Dimensions: 120 x 59 inches